oVirt/ovirt-site/source/feature/design/stabledeviceaddresses.html.md

 #### API Design

-VM/vm_dynamic entities should have additional hash[/domxml] properties
+VM/vm_dynamic entities should have additional hash properties Disk-VM mapping should have the address property VM Interface should have the address property DAL classes for generic device support

 ### VDSM

 Adding support for hash parameter in Create.
 Return the hash value for each VM when calling GetAllVMStats.
-Return the domxml for each VM when calling List with 'long' format Enable to pass additional parameter specifying VM ids.
+Return the full VM structure for each VM when calling List with 'long' format Enable to pass additional parameter specifying VM ids.

 ### Tests

+Add tests for new generic device DAL Modify all tests to track new added properties

 #### Expected unit-tests